-i.
-Paving shall be of bituminous concrete meeting the requirements of Section 401 and 403 of said MDOT Specifications.
-Placement of pavement shall conform to MDOT Specifications (Section 401).
-Sidewalk pavement shall be placed in two 1" lifts using "D" mix.
-Pavement thickness shall be as follows:
+ai.
+HMA.
+Paving shall be of bituminous concrete Hot Mix Asphalt (HMA) meeting the requirements of Section 401 and 403 of said MDOT Specifications.
+Placement of pavement HMA shall conform to MDOT Specifications (Section 401).
+Sidewalk pavement HMA shall be placed in two(2) one and one quarter (1.25) inch" lifts using "D" 9.5 mm mix.
+Pavement HMA thickness shall be as follows: